yihui/latex-pass/README.md

 ## How to reproduce what this repo does locally

 If you do not want to wait for 2 minutes, you can find out the missing LaTeX packages by yourself locally via the R function `tinytex::parse_packages()`, which requires you to install TeX Live or TinyTeX.
 See more information at https://bookdown.org/yihui/rmarkdown-cookbook/install-latex-pkgs.html.

+BTW, [Colin Fay was correct](https://twitter.com/_ColinFay/status/1309415115922509824) that this service was created [because of him](https://twitter.com/_ColinFay/status/1308061202938032138).
+That "fresh hell" could be easily avoided with TinyTeX.